ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 !

-But what can we do _in Java_ itself?
+But what can we do in _our own code_?
 ---

 ![](/Cute-Kitten-kittens-16096139-1280-800.jpg "ready!")